gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/05-tables.md

 Use pipe's (`|`) and new lines to define the table columns and rows.

 Pipes mark where columns start and end.
-Each table row has one pipe for each column plus one.
+Each table row has one pipe plus one for each column.

 A row of dashes (`-`) in the second row makes the first row the header row.